oreoolis/CovidDashboard/README.md

 # CovidDashboard
-A COVID-19 dashboard application to allow users to view and upload case numbers,
+A COVID-19 dashboard application to allow users to view and upload case numbers.